sambacha/refarch-kc-ms/fleet-ms/README.md

 In the future, we may want to filter out the ships or separate fleet from ship in different json files so some logic may be added in this function.
 The DAO is defined via an interface, and we add a Factory to build DAO implementation depending on the configuration.
 The DAO implemenations at first is loadding data from file.

-To execute all the tests outside of Eclipse IDE we can use the `maven test`.
+To execute all the tests outside of Eclipse IDE we can use the `mvn test`.

+Quickly we can see that the DAO may be more complex than expected so we add unit tests for the DAO too.
+After 10, 15 minutes we have a service component and a DAO with Factory and Mockup implementation created and tested.

-The Fleet service needs to be exposed as REST api, so we add the JAXRS annotations to the method we want to expose.
+The Fleet service needs to be exposed as REST api, so we add the JAXRS annotations inside the service class to the method we want to expose.

 ```java
 @Path("fleets")